Board of Directors | Donate

 whose mission is to inform and educate individuals and organizations

-interested in career credentialing as a way of improving the lives
+interested in skills and career credentialing as a way of improving the lives

 of individuals and benefitting the economy.